pytorch/kineto/tb_plugin/README.md

 The “thread 0” is the CPU thread that do “backward” of neural network.

-The “thread 1” is the main CPU thread, which mainly do data loading, forward of neural network, Optimizer.step.
+The “thread 1” is the main CPU thread, which mainly do data loading, forward of neural network, and model update.

-The “stream 7” is CUDA stream trace line, you can see all kernels there.
+The “stream 7” is a CUDA stream, which shows all kernels of this stream.

-You can see there are 6 “ProfilerStep” we captured.
+You can see there are 6 “ProfilerStep” at the top of "thread 1".
+Each “ProfilerStep” represents a mini-batch step.

+The suspended toolbar has functionalities to help view the trace line.
-When the up-down arrow is enabled, you can zoom in or zoom out by dragging the mouse up or down with mouse's left button pushed.
+For example, when the up-down arrow is enabled, you can zoom in by dragging the mouse up and keeping mouse's left button pushed down.

 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/trace_view_one_step.PNG)

-The “Optimizer.step#SGD.step” and ”enumerate(DataLoader)#_SingleProcessDataLoaderIter.__next__”
+The “Optimizer.step#SGD.step” and ”enumerate(DataLoader)#_SingleProcessDataLoaderIter.\__next\__”
-are high-level python side operations.
+are high-level python side functions.

-When you select right-top corner's “Flow events” to ”async”, you can see which operator launched which GPU kernel.
+When you select top-right corner's “Flow events” to ”async”, you can see the relationship between operator and its launched kernels.
 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/trace_view_launch.PNG)